Sazol-Sarker/WEATHERLY/README.md

 # WEATHERLY

 **WEATHERLY** is a weather forecast website using **RAPID API.**
-This is a fully functional of website that aims to **provide articles & encourage authors to submit articles which after approval displayed on website**
+This is a fully functional of website that aims to **provide LIVE weather report on different cities over the world on **

 ## Badges